 CAPS, with its unique combination of institutional resources and access to groundbreaking and state-of-the-art HIV research and researchers of world renown across numerous disciplines, provides an excellent environment for postdoctoral training.
 More than 80 AIDS-related research projects now being implemented by CAPS investigators will provide a wide variety of opportunities for participation by TAPS fellows.

 To accomplish its goal, CAPS offers fellows supplementary academic preparation in research methods, public health, AIDS, and other specific learning objectives and gives closely supervised experiences in AIDS prevention research.
 Fellows who already have a master of public health (MPH) degree or its equivalent may complete the program in two years; those who do not will be required to complete the MPH degree at UC Berkeley in the first year, followed by two years of research training.
-A one-year interdisciplinary MPH at UC Berkeley and a one-year master’s program in Global Health Science at UCSF are also offered .

 At the end of the training program each fellow will have accomplished the following:

-- completed an MPH degree or master’s program in Global Health Science;
+- completed an MPH degree or equivalent;

 - taken advanced courses in research methods, statistics, and other topics relevant to the fellow’s major fields of interest;